mikaelpatel/Cosa/README.md

 Arduino and Cosa functions together, though in some cases the Cosa objects may become inconsistent.

+To improve debugging and testing there is trace/syslog support and an IOStream class with both output to serial communication (UART) but also small TFT display (such as the SR7735R).
+A IOSTream/Canvas class supports basic drawing and scripting of drawing operations to reduce program memory footprint.

 The goal of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices.
 Unfortunately Cosa is not a beginners entry level programming platform, though following some of the design patterns in Cosa will help beginners build more complex small scale embedded systems with richer concurrency and low power consumption.

 Install
 -------